19hours/sg-statutes/Acts/Private Education Act.md

 (2) For the purposes of subsection (1) —

-(a) "advertisement" includes an advertisement that is made available —
+(a) “advertisement” includes an advertisement that is made available —

 (i) in a newspaper, magazine, journal or other periodical published or circulated in Singapore or elsewhere;